rorycl/iterfolder/README.md

 	}
 }
 ```

-The input iterator should be sorted  and duplicate "rows" are not
+Note that the input iterator should be pre-sorted and that duplicate
-eliminated.
+"rows" are not squashed.

 Note that as of July 2024, Go templates do not yet support iterating
 over an iter.Seq.
 See https://go.dev/issue/66107.